About The Comic

 - How do you draw the comic?

 - Shadia pencils the comic digitally in Manga Studio, often incorporating 3D renders of vehicles and environments.
-The pencils are printed onto 11x17 art boards and inked by hand using PITT S and XS pens.
+The pencils are printed onto 11x17 art boards and inked by hand using PITT S/XS and Zebra brush extra-fine pens.
 The inked boards are scanned and then colored and lettered digitally.

 - How long is the current storyline going to run?